Mike Bibby: Personal life

 Bibby is the son of Henry Bibby, a former NBA and UCLA player and former USC basketball coach.
 Mike's mother, Virginia, is a native of Trinidad and Tobago.
-Mike Bibby is the nephew of the late former Major League Baseball player Jim Bibby (1944-2010), and the brother-in-law of former Miami Heat teammate Eddie House, who was also his Sacramento Kings teammate during the 2004–05 season.
+Mike is the nephew of the late former Major League Baseball player Jim Bibby (1944–2010), and the brother-in-law of former Miami Heat teammate Eddie House, who was also his Sacramento Kings teammate during the 2004–05 season.
 Mike also has two cousins who became professional athletes, US national team soccer player Robbie Findley and former NFL wide receiver Shaun McDonald.
 Bibby and his wife, Darcy, have four children.
-Son Michael Jr. played college ball for South Florida before transferring to Appalachian State in 2017.
+His son, Michael Jr. played college ball for South Florida before transferring to Appalachian State in 2017.

 Two decades after leaving college for the NBA, Bibby graduated from the University of Nevada, Las Vegas, with a Bachelor of Arts in multidisciplinary studies in 2017.

-After graduating from the University of Nevada, Las Vegas, Bibby is now focusing on his bodybuilding and NBA 2k career.
-He now goes by the nickname, "Yoke God x Clampz".